Fast Facts About Chowmahalla Palace

 It doesn't come as a surprise to know that on 15th March, 2010, Chowmahalla Palace was conferred the UNESCO Asia Pacific Merit award for conservation of Cultural Heritage.
 This palace was also the seat of Asaf jahi dynasty.
 The Nizams entertained their official guests and royal visitors in this palace.

-Beautiful Interiors of Chowmahalla PalaceThe two courtyards in the palace are Northern and Southern courtyards respectively with Durbar Hall, fountains and mesmerizing gardens.
+Architecture of Chowmahalla PalaceThe two courtyards in the palace are Northern and Southern courtyards respectively with Durbar Hall, fountains and mesmerizing gardens.
 The Southern courtyard comprises four palaces, namely, Mahtab Mahal, Afzal Mahal, Tahniyat Mahal, and Aftab Mahal.
-These palaces have been constructed in the neo-classical style.
-The northern courtyard comprises of a corridor of rooms and was the administrative wing.
-The Clock Tower, Roshan Bungalow and Council Hall are situated in the Northern courtyard of this palace.

 The building just opposite 'Bara Imam' is it's mirror image.
 The marble platform in Darbar Hall served as Takht-e-Nishan or the royal seat for Nizams.There are about 19 chandeliers made of Belgian crystal installed in the Darbar Hall.